atarazana/gramola-operator/part-1-2.md

 ## Create and push the new Bundle Index (0.0.2)

 As we advanced before we use `FROM_VERSION` so that we can understand of we have to create a new Index from scratch or start from a previous bundle index to create the new one.
-As `FROM_VERSION` is define the makefile target will create index 0.0.2 from 0.0.1
+Because `FROM_VERSION` is defined the makefile target will create index 0.0.2 based on (from) 0.0.1

 ```sh
 $  make index-build